fastapi/fastapi/docs/en/docs/advanced/response-directly.md

 ## Using the `jsonable_encoder` in a `Response`

-Because **FastAPI** doesn't do any change to a `Response` you return, you have to make sure it's contents are ready for it.
+Because **FastAPI** doesn't do any change to a `Response` you return, you have to make sure its contents are ready for it.

 For example, you cannot put a Pydantic model in a `JSONResponse` without first converting it to a `dict` with all the data types (like `datetime`, `UUID`, etc) converted to JSON-compatible types.